Sumitdhiman/InternetArchive/README.md

 └── icon128.png       # 128x128 pixels icon for the extension (used in Chrome Web Store).

-## ☕ Important: "Buy Me a Coffee" Link

-The "Buy Me a Coffee" button in `popup.html` links to a placeholder URL.
-To make it work:

-1. Open `popup.js`.
-2. Find the line: `const buyMeACoffeeUsername = 'yourusername';`
-3. Replace `'yourusername'` with your actual Buy Me a Coffee username.
-    For example: `const buyMeACoffeeUsername = 'johndoe';`
-4. Save the `popup.js` file.
-5. Reload the extension from `chrome://extensions` for the change to take effect.

----

 This README provides a guide to installing, using, and understanding the "Open in archive.today" Chrome extension.